crunchyroll/govalid/readme.md

 TODO
 ----
- - Fuzz test with randomly-generated, but linguistically valid input go source files.
-Auto-generate based on grammar from go/\* packages?
  - Document how if the struct has no validate-able fields, there will be a compiler error because of the unused err variable.
  - Godoc functions, etc.